 Could you share an overview (and maybe an example or your favourite tool) of the inner and outer resources you recommend to help women prepare for a joyful birth experience?

-I like the term ‘tool’ because it implies that you have a tool kit and when you pick up that tool, like you would a spanner or a hammer (dads, you’re welcome), it is YOU that has to hold it, angle it and work it in the way that is best for you and your body (or her body).
+I like the term ‘tool’ because it implies that you have a tool kit and when you pick up that tool, like you would a spanner or a hammer (Dads, you’re welcome), it is YOU that has to hold it, angle it and work it in a way that is best for you and your body (or her body).

 So I suppose my favourite tools are the ones that work best for my mums and dads.
 Breathing and spiralling for mums and massage and acupressure tools for partners.
 Although all of our inner and outer resources are utilised during the birth experience by couples, these four always come up trumps in our post birth surveys.